enjarai/headpats/README.md

 For this mod to function properly, it needs to be installed on both the client and server.
 A plugin version is available for Paper server owners.

-When the mod on a server that doesn't have it installed, you'll still be able to heatpat, but it wont be visible to other players, even if they do have the mod.
+When using the mod on a server that doesn't have it installed, you'll still be able to headpat, but it won't be visible to other players, even if they do have the mod.

 Joining a server that has this mod loaded without having it on your client is also **fully supported**.
 Players that do have it will see and be able to give headpats, while players that don't cannot.